wso2-extensions/identity-verification-evident/docs/README.md

     be applied to all the user stores.
     ![Configure Evident Connector](img/configure-evident-connector-settings.png "Configure Evident Connector")
 7. Since the identity verification is engaged in user self-registration, we need to enable that too.
-Expand the **User Self Registration** section and check **Enable Self User Registration** checkbox.
-Make sure that the **Internal Notification Management** is not checked since Evident is handling the notification sending.
+Expand the **Self Registration** section under **User Onboarding** and check **User self registration** checkbox.
+Make sure that the **Manage notifications sending internally** is not checked since Evident is handling the notification sending.
 8. Click on **Update** to save the configurations.

 ## Testing
-1. Visit the [WSO2 Identity Server User-Portal](https://localhost:9443/user-portal/) and in the Sign In page, click on **Create Account** to register a new user.
+1. Visit the [WSO2 Identity Server My Account](https://localhost:9443/myaccount/) and in the Sign In page, click on **Create Account** to register a new user.
 2. Complete the form and click on the register button.
 Make sure to enter a valid email address that you have access to.
 3. Try to login to the newly created user account.
 The server should say that the account is not verified yet.